-Can You Pass a Background Check with a Warrant?
+Can You Pass a Background Check With a Warrant?
 Only If Police Did This

-Background check repair icon.Written by Background Check Repair
+Written by Background Check Repair

-Background Checks | April 11, 2023
+Background Checks | May 14, 2024

 Can you pass a background check with a warrant?
 What if my record has a pending warrant on it right now?

-These are questions many people have if they’re concerned about multiple parking tickets, speeding tickets, driving under the influence (DUI) or many other incidents that may cause a warrant for your arrest.
+These are questions many people have if they’re concerned about multiple parking tickets, speeding tickets, driving under the influence (DUI), or many other incidents that may cause a warrant for your arrest.

-But, if you’re wondering can you pass a background check with a warrant, the answer is only if police have actually executed the warrant, it’s a search warrant, and the proper paperwork has been filed.
+But, if you’re wondering if you can pass a background check with a warrant, the answer is only if police have actually executed the warrant, it’s a search warrant, and the proper paperwork has been filed.
 In other words, a warrant will not show up until law enforcement officials actually execute it.

 Simply put, an outstanding warrant will likely only show up once it has actually been transformed into an arrest, but there are times when they can.